ionic-team/ionic-docs/src/pages/native/community.md

 ## Using With Capacitor

-Ionic Native works with [Capacitor](https://capacitor.ionicframework.com), Ionic's official native app runtime and spiritual Cordova successor.
+Ionic Native also works with [Capacitor](https://capacitor.ionicframework.com), Ionic's official native app runtime and spiritual Cordova successor.
 For details, [see here](https://capacitor.ionicframework.com/docs/cordova/using-cordova-plugins).

 ## Usage
 All plugins have two components - the native code (Cordova) and the TypeScript code (Ionic Native).